Apgar Score for Newborn’s Health Assessment

 Now, the newborn can get a low score if he has a problem in one, more, or all of the five areas.
 For example, a newborn child that has a low pulse rate, as well as poor respiration, will most likely fetch a total score of six which is considered a low score that calls for immediate medical assistance.

-In some cases, the child gets a low score on the first test but scores better in the second test.
+In some cases, the child gets a low score on the first assessment but scores better on the second assessment.
 This means that the child is out of danger.

 - Trauma during the pregnancy or delivery of the child.